ION606/selmerBot/README.md

 Authors: ION606, MajorDrools

 Description:
-This is a bot modeled after Selmer Bringjord of RPI and all the wonderful things he says
+This is a bot modeled after Selmer Bringsjord of RPI and all the wonderful things he says